courtcraw/courtcraw.github.io/teaching.md

 ## Teaching

 In my graduate career, I've had the pleasure of teaching one of our Astronomy Lab courses for four semesters.
 This lab course specifically focused on stars, planets, and a little bit of cosmology.
-I developed some of the course material for this laboratory.
+I developed most of the course material for this laboratory.
 If you are interested, you can explore the laboratory materials that I compiled and a sample of some of my teaching videos on this [Google Drive](https://drive.google.com/drive/folders/1eqg4oOtF_JjuCv4kwptZvIgejM3dG0OY?usp=sharing).

+{% comment %}
 ## Teaching Philosophy Statement

 #### Below is simply a copy of my general teaching philosophy statement